expressjs/multer/README.md

 When `preservePath` is enabled, Multer passes the incoming filename through with any path segments provided by the client.
 This is exposed as `file.originalname`;
-it does not change the destination folder, create directories, or sanitize the path for you.
-Treat `file.originalname` as untrusted input if you use it in a custom `filename` or storage engine, and normalize or validate it before writing to disk.
+it does not change the destination folder, create directories, or sanitize the path for you. `file.originalname` is always client-supplied and should be treated as untrusted; with `preservePath` it additionally contains the path segments the client sent.
+Normalize or validate it before using it in a custom `filename` or storage engine.

 If you want more control over your uploads, you'll want to use the `storage` option instead of `dest`.
 Multer ships with storage engines `DiskStorage`